Wet Sealant

 Best mould resistant sealant test

 To find out what is the best wet sealant we carried out several tests including a mould resistance test.
-The test was carried out by applying different sealants inside new plastic cups.
+The test was carried out by applying different sealants inside new clean plastic cups.
 The cups were then filled half way with tap water.
 Each cup was then covered and kept in the same conditions, to be fair to all the products being tested.
 The best sealant was Adiseal as it had the strongest mould resistance from the sealants tested.
 This can be seen in the image below.

 Mould resistance test result